Article Details

 Tender Presentation Top Tips

-And the answers to those questions.
+Choose the right teamUnless you are going it alone, taking key people in your team can be advantageous.
+Functional specialists, such as operations manager, project manager etc. can bring a multi-dimensional aspect to your presentation.
+Questions can be answered in depth and accurately and your client gets to see your organisation in action. | Prepare a list of possible questionsAnd the answers to those questions.
 It’s impossible to know what you will be asked.
 Even if the client emails you a list of questions, you won’t know how they will wish to clarify until they do it.
-The key is in being as prepared as possible, reducing those uncomfortable silences and blank looks which encourage doubt on the part of the client.
+The key is in being as prepared as possible, reducing those uncomfortable silences and blank looks which encourage doubt on the part of the client. |

-Regardless of which software you use to prepare your presentation (but hopefully not flip-charts!), an eye-catching presentation with graphics, charts and colour will keep your listeners interested.
+Prepare a great presentationRegardless of which software you use to prepare your presentation (but hopefully not flip-charts!), an eye-catching presentation with graphics, charts and colour will keep your listeners interested.
 A corporate blue background with 30 pages of bullet points is boring in much the same way as 30 pages of block text.
-Add some innovation to your presentation to ensure your listeners remember key points and overall, remember your team and your presentation for being interesting.
+Add some innovation to your presentation to ensure your listeners remember key points and overall, remember your team and your presentation for being interesting. | Elevator pitchHone and refine your elevator pitch – USP, purpose, history and services briefly and succinctly.
+It’s amazing how much information you can convey if a few minutes if you spend the time to get it right.
+If a professional tender writer has written your main tender, get them to help write your elevator pitch too. |

 Bid & Tender Resources

-For more helpful information, advice and tips, please head over to our Bid & Tender Writing resource pages, alternatively you can watch our helpful video below for further ‘advice for completing a tender
+For more helpful information, advice and tips, please head over to our Bid & Tender Writing resource pages, alternatively you can watch our helpful video below for further ‘advice for completing a tender‘